SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/search-query-language-support-for-traces.md

 ---
 id: search-query-language-support-for-traces
+title: Search Query Language support for Traces
+sidebar_label: Search Query Language support for Traces
+description: tk
 ---

-# Search Query Language support for Traces

 You can use the Search Query Language in a log search to query raw spans from tracing data for the same period as the default partition.